proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 * In case of success, collect statistics about command execution.
 This is useful to ensure that each command was tested as often as expected.

-In order to get an idea of what testcases look like, you can try:
+In order to get an idea of how test cases look like, we can generate one using PropEr:

      :::erl
      3> proper_gen:pick(proper_statem:commands(movie_server)).